Here in Canada, there were 88,000 reported cases of domestic violence in 2013. Canadian police say only about 1/3 are reported.

 If you ask most people on the street what an abusive relationship is, chances are you’d get a description of physical abuse – in fact, you’ll hear terms like ‘battered wife’.

-And yes, that is most certainly an abusive relationship.
+And yes, that is most certainly abuse.
 However, abuse comes in many forms and it’s certainly not limited to husbands beating their wives.
 What exactly is ‘abuse’, then?

 In a nutshell, abuse refers to anytime someone exerts inappropriate control over another person.